2026 Conference Schedule - Detailed

 2:00-5:00p

-AABH CORE Training
+AABH CORE Training - both sessions are required

 The CORE Training is an intensive comprehensive overview of the technical and clinical requirements for operating a PHP and/or IOP.
 The training will focus on the requirements established by CMS-Medicare and The Joint Commission, as most other payers also follow these requirements that are directly related to the patient experience in a PHP and/or IOP.